jshridha/docker-blueiris/README.md

   -p 81:81 \
   -v /path/to/data:/root/prefix32:rw \
   --log-opt max-size=5m --log-opt max-file=2 \
-  leonowski/docker-blueiris
+  jshridha/blueiris
   ```

 * The "/path/to/data" can be a docker volume or a local path.
 It's probably best to use a local path on your host so you can drop things in it if you need to.
-I also included cifs-utils so you can mount cifs from inside the container (note:  You will have to run the container privileged to be able to mount cifs)
+Also included is cifs-utils so you can mount cifs from inside the container (note:  You will have to run the container privileged to be able to mount cifs)

+* Example docker run also has log output size limited.
+This will help the container storage layer from getting out of control.

 ## Advanced Options